algorandfoundation/xGov/Proposals/xgov-102-use-wallet-vue.md

 We plan to build a wallet aggregator library for vue.js which will help UI developers building on algorand to make wallet integration to applications much more easier.

 ## Team
 AP - CEO.
-I have 7 years of experience in sales and marketing  multiple MNCs in India.
+I have 7 years of experience in sales and marketing for multiple MNCs in India.
 I have been an active member in the Algorand community since August 2021 and is involved with Notiboy project.

 Deepak -CTO.
 Deepak has a Masters in computer science and has worked in product design & development for leading payment companies in the world.
 He is well versed in the Algorand smart contracts and SDKs and has been leading the design and development of Notiboy project.